The Criteria for Immunoglobulin Use in Australia (the Criteria) changed to Version 3 on 22 October 2018.

 - Further information required by BloodSTAR may include selection of the appropriate revised indication or specific condition, or providing clinical evidence such as pathology results, or confirming a patient’s clinical response to Ig

-- For NSW health providers –existing patient authorisations will be entered into BloodSTAR by a legacy process before the new version is released.
-After this, current authorisations will move to the new Criteria in the same manner as outlined above
+- For NSW health providers –existing patient authorisations were entered into BloodSTAR by a legacy process before the new version was released.
+These authorisations will also transition to the new Criteria in the same manner as outlined above

 The following fact sheets are available for printing and circulation: